 We are really excited to get back to work and to resume full training of our dogs to serve our amazing clients.
-Please continue to stay posted to learn when we’ll begin Phases 2 and 3 where we’ll be in full operations.
+Please continue to stay posted to learn when we’ll begin Phases Three where we’ll be fully operational.

 We care about you, your families, and our life-changing dogs, and ask for your patience in responding to your emails, calls and letters.
 Please feel free to contact us: